lmcl-umd/websiteWork/content/authors/okada/_index.md

 user_groups:
 - PhD and Postdoc Alumni
 ---
 Brooke Okada completed her Ph.D. in Psychology in August, 2018 (dissertation title: Toward a comprehensive model of musical ability).
-She is currently a data analyst at [Outschool](https://outschool.com/).
+She is currently a Data Analytics and Research Consultant at [Byte Elevate](https://byteelevate.com/).